Conferences

 09:30

-Nutrition and food behaviours of children and adolescents
+Nutrition and food behaviours of children and adolescents: a health promotion perspective

 10:10

-The effect of lactation and weight change on risk factors for cardiovascular disease among overweight postpartum women
+The effect of lactation and weight loss on risk factors for cardiometabolic disease among postpartum women with overweight

 10:50